Diya032/cd0385-project-starter/project/report-template.md

 # Report: Predict Bike Sharing Demand with AutoGluon Solution
 #### DIYA KHAJURIA

+NOTE: Initially tried to train locally, many dependency conflicts occured in the conda environment that was created.
+Wasn't completing running the training code cells.
+Switched to AWS Sagemaker, worked perfectly from there on out.
+Ran notebook twice due to different completion status on 2 days, thus double score submitted on kaggle.
+Bill: 0.09 dollars

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
 I realized that the predicions on the test data had to be > 0.
 Thus, changing the negative outputs of the predictor to a positive value was essential.